broadinstitute/CellBender/docs/source/troubleshooting/index.rst

     which runs on a GPU on Google Cloud at the click of a button.
   * Others have successfully run on Google Colab notebooks for free.
 Since CellBender produces checkpoint files during training (``ckpt.tar.gz``), you can even pick up where you left off if you get preempted.
+You just need to put the ``ckpt.tar.gz`` file in the directory where the CellBender command is being invoked (or specify the file using the argument ``--checkpoint``), and CellBender will automatically pick up where it left off when the same command is re-run.
   * If you really want to use a CPU only, then consider things that will speed up the run, like using fewer ``--total-droplets-included``, and increasing the threshold ``--projected-ambient-count-threshold`` so that fewer features are analyzed,